jeftegoes/AwsOverview/Compute/Amazon EC2.md

 - In this scenario, **S3 is not part of your VPC**, unlike your EC2 instances, EBS volumes, ELBs, and other services that typically reside within your private network.
 - An EC2 instance needs to have access to the Internet, via the Internet Gateway or a NAT Instance/Gateway in order to access S3.
-- Alternatively, you can also create a **VPC endpoint** so your private subnet would be able to connect to S3.
+- Alternatively, you can also create a **VPC Endpoint** so your private subnet would be able to connect to S3.
 - [Amazon VPC](/Networking%20&%20Content%20Delivery/Amazon%20VPC.md)

 ## 5.3.
 To acess S3 with IAM Roles